WaterFutures/water-futures-battle/docs/problem/system-description/water-utilities.md

 WUs must choose the policies to apply to their own system (e.g, setting the budget for non-revenue water reduction) and decide the interventions to take on their system (e.g., replacing a pipe).

-Mulitple WUs can also join their efforts to pursue a common interventions, for example, the cost of placing a pipe connecting two water utilities will be shared between the two utilities.
+Multiple WUs can also join their efforts to pursue a common interventions, for example, the cost of placing a pipe connecting two water utilities will be shared between the two utilities.

 The structure of the system is static.
-The number of WUs and their specific geographic responsabilities (assigned provinces) will not change through the competition.
+The number of WUs and their specific geographic responsibilities (assigned provinces) will not change through the competition.

-[comment]: <> (TODO: COST OF WATER)
+If WU are connected with each other, the water that arrives from a different water utility must be charged.
+The participants must select the tariff for this transaction between the water utilities.
+For more information check the Water Tariff section.

 The key parameters and decision variables governing the Water Utility Module are detailed in @tbl:wu-properties.
 The actual values for these variables can be inspected within the data files, which are mapped in Appendix A.